 First Steps to Take if You Have Been Charged with a Crime:

-If you have been arrested or charged with a crime, the following are the first steps that you should take:
+If you have been arrested or charged with a crime, a MI criminal defense attorney suggest taking these first steps:

 - Hire an attorney.
 Your first call should be to an attorney who is experienced and successful at defending criminal charges.
 You want to hire someone who specializes specifically in defending those accused of crimes.
 Don’t hire a “general practice” lawyer who does estate planning and family law and dabbles in criminal defense.

-- Make arrangements through your Greenville, Michigan criminal defense attorney to turn yourself in on the warrant and to post your bond.
-Your lawyer can guide you through the process and make it as painless as possible.
+- Make arrangements with our legal team to turn yourself in on the warrant and to post your bond.
+We can guide you through the process and make it as painless as possible.

 - Don’t talk to the police, family members, friends, or anyone else about what is happening in your case.
 The only person you should be speaking to about the facts of your case is your lawyer.

 Types of Charges a Criminal Defense Lawyer May Handle

 As a team of Michigan criminal defense attorneys in Greenville at Blanchard Law, we have helped people who have been charged with:

 - Breaking and entering

 - Carrying a concealed weapon